reduxjs/redux/README.md

 [![redux channel on discord](https://img.shields.io/badge/discord-%23redux%20%40%20reactiflux-61dafb.svg?style=flat-square)](https://discord.gg/0ZcbPKXt5bZ6au5t)
 [![Changelog #187](https://img.shields.io/badge/changelog-%23187-lightgrey.svg?style=flat-square)](https://changelog.com/187)

 ## Learn Redux

 We have a variety of resources available to help you learn Redux, no matter what your background or learning style is.
+If you're looking to dive right in check out our [tutorial](introduction/Tutorial.md)

 ### Just the Basics